 Sponsor: Christina Gazave

 We are the leaders and the competitive representatives of the Clark County Area Technology Center.
 As a previously established group, both advisors and returning members are welcome with open arms.
 Our goal is to prepare you for leadership and the world of work.
 Must have an ATC class to join.

 The Y-Club program provides high school students a chance to participate in hands-on activities that develop leadership skills, help one understand the importance of civic responsibility, and enhance our community through service projects.
 This organization allows students to put democracy in action by participating in the KYA and KUNA Conferences and meeting with other schools from around the state.

 Young Democrats Club

-To support and help engage students in the democratic process and assist in the electoral success of Democratic Party candidates for office locally as well as state-wide and federal elections.
+The Young Democrats Club supports and helps engage students in the democratic process and assists in the electoral success of Democratic Party candidates for office locally as well as statewide and federal elections.

 Through recruiting, training and mobilizing people, the YRNF presents an opportunity for ordinary people to do extraordinary things.
 Through community involvement in political issues, charitable projects and participation in political campaigns, YRs work to improve the world in which we live.